Saturday, July 4, 2026

 Then those protections usually apply to a rental car as well.

-Your regular auto insurance will typically cover the rental car you rent out; however, if you do not have collision and comprehensive coverage on your original furniture, then this may not hold true.
-As long as you have these coverages on your own policy, damages to the actual vehicle due to an accident, theft, vandalism or bad weather normally will be covered.
+Your regular auto insurance typically covers the rental car you rent; however, if you do not have collision and comprehensive coverage on your original policy, this may not apply.
+As long as you have these coverages on your own policy, damage to the actual vehicle due to an accident, theft, vandalism, or bad weather will normally be covered.

 How Your Existing Auto Coverage Applies to a Rental Vehicle